-Ave Maria University (AMU) was founded by former Domino’s Pizza owner Tom Monaghan as a direct response to Blessed Pope John Paul II’s call for a new evangelization.
+Ave Maria University (AMU) was founded by former Domino’s Pizza owner Tom Monaghan as a direct response to Pope Saint John Paul II’s call for a new evangelization.

 “Ave Maria’s Catholic identity is palpable in every aspect of its campus life from academics to student activities,” said Michael Dauphinais, dean of the faculty.
 “The faculty and students enjoy being at a university where they possess the freedom to be Catholic.”